 J. Gresham Machen (1881-1937), a Presbyterian theologian who started Westminster Theological Seminary (after a conservative revolt against modernist theology that was being pushed at Princeton Theological Seminary) observed about those who embraced modernist theology:

 “this curious fact – when men talk thus about propagating Christianity without defending it, the thing that we are propagating is pretty sure not to be Christianity at all.
 They are propagating an anti-intellectualistic, nondoctrinal Modernism; and the reason why it requires no defense is simply that it is so completely in accord with the current of the age.”

-Though Machen was speaking of modernist liberals, I think that what he says here applies to postmodern liberals as well.
-The emergent church is taking a page from the playbook of religious liberals at the turn of the 20th century.
-You don’t have to defend a creed-less Christianity, most emergents disdain creeds, statements of faith, hard-line doctrinal stands, and the like.
+Though Machen was speaking of modernist liberals, I think that what he says here applies to postmodern liberals as well who are taking a page from the playbook of religious liberals at the turn of the 20th century.
+You don’t have to defend a creed-less Christianity, most liberals disdain creeds, statements of faith, hard-line doctrinal stands, and the like.
 It seems so “modern” – I find that somewhat amusing since one could say the same about their approach to doctrine.

 Otherwise, we may just be tickling ears, (2 Timothy 4:3).